Wednesday, May 29, 2024

 Like restroom accommodations.
 Both in Thailand and my experience in Mexico, not everybody is blessed with inside flushable toilets.
 Oh, you’ll be safe enough in some of the major cities, but just outside the city limits you would most likely end up with some version of this setup.

 A stand up or squat situation with a manual flush of a bucket of water cast into the porcelain receptacle or it could be just a deep dug hole which may or may not be in a cabana or shed.
-Like camping, having a roll of toilet paper in your back pack (and some baby wipes for those more facetious souls) is a life saver.
+Like camping, having a roll of toilet paper in your back pack (and some baby wipes for those more fastidious souls) is a life saver.
 For the “upscale” Resort we stayed in, they used flush toilets but a slight twist on the bidet concept.
 Bet you never thought to use a dish sink sprayer like these folks did.

 When we arrived for our Medical Mission, Carmen took us aside and reminded us we were in Thailand and not to expect four-star accommodations or treatment.
 She emphasized we were guests in their Country and to act that way.
 We were told in no uncertain terms that taking shoes off when entering a person’s home or church was mandatory, and special dispensation had been offered us while we were at clinics because they expected us to be wearing shoe coverings on-the-job.